The 6 Best Exercises To Build Bigger ForearmsArms 7 min Read

 Vertical pressing is the technical term for pushing weight overhead.

-You probably think of this as shoulder day and rightly so.
-Vertical pressing is a necessity for building boulder shoulders, and we all want those.
+You probably think of this as shoulder day, and rightly so.
+Vertical pressing is necessary for building boulder shoulders, and we all want those.

-Here are the 6 best vertical pushing exercises and why.
+Here are the six best vertical pushing exercises for your shoulders.

-Vertical pushing develops the anterior deltoid, medial deltoid, triceps, and muscles of the rotator cuff.
+Vertical pushing develops the anterior deltoid, medial deltoid, triceps, and rotator cuff muscles.

-Overhead stability is a great indicator of overall shoulder health.
-The ability to press a weight vertically overhead is a sign of a well-functioning rotator cuff because many of these exercises put the shoulder through near complete range of motion.
+Overhead stability is an excellent indicator of overall shoulder health.
+The ability to press a weight vertically overhead is a sign of a well-functioning rotator cuff because many of these exercises put the shoulder through a near-complete range of motion.

-If vertical pressing causes pain, or you lack the ability to press it vertically over the glenohumeral (shoulder) joint you have some issues to address.
+If vertical pressing causes pain, or you cannot press it vertically over the shoulder joint, you have some issues to address.

-This is sometimes called a military press, shoulder press, or it is shortened to OHP.
+The overhead press is sometimes called a military press or shortened to OHP.